 As for the ethics questions – who’s to blame?
 The company?
 The Software Engineers?
 The release Manager?
 Can anybody be held accountable – especially when people die?
 At some point there may need to be some type of oversight and maybe even a hotline that Software Engineers can anonymously report software that is not ready for release and could have damaging consequences if released.
 There is a lot of code out there that is holding human lives in the balance and we need to start thinking more deeply about that, in order to find solutions to protect the general public.

 Then what about the user?
 What if they don’t use the software or equipment properly?
 Should we expect the Software Engineers to understand every potential misuse of software as well?
 Testing for proper use and function is one thing but what about testing for improper use and outcome?
 Should developers work closer with the end users to understand all the different ways their product is used?
 I can keep going back and forth on this all day because this where it starts to get really muddy.
-These are all tough questions that need answers and as one CIO told me “buggy software is not that big of a deal” is not the answer.
+These are all tough questions that need answers and as one CIO told me “buggy software glitches are not that big of a deal” is not the answer.